github/developer.github.com/content/guides/getting-started.md

     Content-Length: 692
     Last-Modified: Tue, 30 Oct 2012 18:58:42 GMT

-There's a few interesting bits in the response headers.
+There are a few interesting bits in the response headers.
 As expected, the `Content-Type` is `application/json`.

 Any headers beginning with `X-` are custom headers, and are not included in the